lisalb168/Bo_project/README.md

-# Bo_project
+# Projects
-Contains all Springboard course projects
+This folder contains all Springboard course projects, including Mini Projects and 2 capstone projects.